strainer/fencache.js/Readme.md

 Fencache.js
 ===========

-This is a javascript function memoizer which uses an array based structure for storage.
-It has different performance characteristics to most javascript memoizers which use the native object type for storage, and can work much faster for certain algorithms.
+This javascript function memoizer uses an array based structure for storage which gives it different performance characteristics to most javascript memoizers which use the native object type for storage.

-#### Differences
+#### Performance Differences

-The keys of a javascript object must be string, so when floats are stored as object keys (to memoize their return values) they get transparently cast to string which hinders performance with algebraic functions.
-Functions that take object references as parameters also require extra effort to memoize due to casting to string.
-Fencache's storage involves no casting.
+Fencache can memoize math functions in practice over tens times as quickly as the best popular libraries, because unlike them it does not use native objects for storage.
+Native objects cast numeric keys to strings which is a big performance hit working with floating point values.

-Object store based memoizers can get excessively large if supplied lots of unique values.
-Fencache.js holds a limited number of entries, it forgets the entries which are recalled least and it promotes the most frequent to be accessed most quickly.
+Fencache also efficiently sorts its array based cache on every hit so the most frequently seen values are returned most quickly.
+It also sets a limit to the number of cached input/output pairs and it overwrites the most unused values instead of growing an excessive memory demand, which is a vulnerability that most object store based memoizers have.

 #### Storage structure

-Two arrays in parallel store the calculation input/key values and output/return values.
+Two arrays in parallel store the memoized functions input and output values.
 The arrays have a head section where entries are incrementally bubble sorted on every hit, and in the remaining space a ring buffer receives any missed calculations and swaps any hits into the lowest position of the sorting section.
-If this arrangement were a standard thing it might be called a "nose-ring cache".
-It is two different abstract data types combined low level for efficiency, done mostly in the private [function `nsrng`](https://github.com/strainer/fencache.js/blob/master/fencache.js#L118).
+If it needed a name it would be called a "nose-ring cache".
+It is two different abstract data types combined for efficiency, done mostly in this private [function `nsrng`](https://github.com/strainer/fencache.js/blob/master/fencache.js#L118).

-The best size for the cache depends on the speed of the calculating function to memoize and on the degree of repetition of calculations which will run.
-Loosely, a value of around 20 can often work well enough assuming there is a useful amount of repetition.
+The best size for the cache depends on the speed of the function to memoize and on the degree of repetition of calculations which will run.
+A size of around 20 can often work well enough assuming there is a useful amount of repetition.

-To be keen and for testing fencache.js also implements an object store option, but no Map option.
+For testing and other occasions fencache.js also implements an object store option, but a Map() store option seems redundant here.

 ### Basic Usage